-The details of the Board's work are set out in its Statement of Primary Responsibilities.
-It is supported by the University Secretary's Office.
+The details of the Board's work are set out in its Statement of Primary Responsibilities (PDF).
+The Board is supported by the Vice-Chancellor's Advisory and Support Department.

-The Board acts on its own and through its six committees, each of which includes at least three Board members:
+The Board acts on its own and through its five committees, each of which includes at least three Board members: